 Fighting COVID-19 Under the Reaching Impact, Saturation, and Epidemic Control (RISE) Project

 With funding from the U.S. Agency for International Development (USAID), Jhpiego is working in select countries, including Lesotho, to address the COVID-19 pandemic.
-In Lesotho, RISE will support the Ministry of Health to support two inter-related pillars of the COVID-19 response: 1) case management to set up and maintain designated COVID-19 treatment centers, and scale-up of case management and basic respiratory care at the remaining 15 hospitals countrywide; and 2) context-specific risk communication with a focus on health care workers.
+In Lesotho, RISE works with the Ministry of Health to support two inter-related pillars of the COVID-19 response: 1) case management to set up and maintain designated COVID-19 treatment centers, and scale-up of case management and basic respiratory care at the remaining 15 hospitals countrywide; and 2) context-specific risk communication with a focus on health care workers.
 RISE is a five-year global project—funded by the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) and USAID—that works with countries to achieve a shared vision of attaining and maintaining epidemic control, with stronger local partners capable of managing and achieving results through sustainable, self-reliant and resilient health systems.
 The project is led by Jhpiego with the following partners: ICAP at Columbia University, Management Sciences for Health, Anova, BAO Systems, Johns Hopkins University Center for Public Health and Human Rights, and Mann Global Health.